SamKelly-bi/Urban-Australia-Project/Case_Study_Overview.md

-# Australan Urban Analysis - Final Report
+# Australian Urban Analysis — Final Report

 ## Executive Summary
 After reviewing Resonance Consultancy’s [2025 Best Cities in the USA Report](https://www.worldsbestcities.com/rankings/americas-best-cities/), I was inspired to undertake a comparable analysis focused on Australian cities.

-This study evaluates and ranks major Australian cities across a broad set of indicators, including **Median Household Income**, **Cultural Attractions**, and **Business Ecosystem strength**.
-Where possible, I adopted the same metrics, data sources, and methodological approach used by Resonance to ensure consistency and comparabile analytical performance.
+This study evaluates and ranks major Australian cities across a broad set of indicators, including **Median Household Income**, **Cultural Attractions**, and **Business Ecosystem Strength**.
+Where possible, I adopted the same metrics, data sources, and methodological approach used by Resonance to ensure consistency and comparable analytical performance.

-The analysis combines **SQL-based data exploration**, an **Excel-driven z-score normalization framework**, and an **interactive Power BI dashboard** to present results in a clear, data-driven, and accessible format.
+The analysis combines **SQL-based data exploration**, an **Excel-driven z-score normalisation framework**, and an **interactive Power BI dashboard** to present results in a clear, data-driven, and accessible format.
 Together, these tools provide a comprehensive view of each city’s relative performance across livability, lovability, and economic opportunity.

 ---